QMeqGR/qm-maxima/README.txt

 ==============================

-The ‘qm’ package was written by Eric Majzoub, University of Missouri (email: majzoube-at-umsystem.edu), with help from Robert Dodier and Barton Willis.
+The ‘qm’ package was written by Eric Majzoub, University of Missouri (email: majzoube-at-umsystem.edu), with help from Maxima developers Robert Dodier and Barton Willis.

 This purpose of this package is to provide computational tools for solving quantum mechanics problems in a finite-dimensional Hilbert space.
-It was written with students in mind and is appropriate for upper-level undergraduate quantum mechanics at the level of Townsend's _A Modern Introduction to Quantum Mechanics_.
+It was written with students in mind as well as practitioners, and is appropriate for upper-level undergraduate quantum mechanics at the level of Townsend's _A Modern Introduction to Quantum Mechanics_ and above.
 Please report any errors or unexpected behavior by submitting an issue on the Github page for this project.

 The package is loaded with: ‘load(qm);’

 The ‘qm’ package provides functions and standard definitions to solve quantum mechanics problems in a finite dimensional Hilbert space.
 For example, one can calculate the outcome of Stern-Gerlach experiments using built-in definitions of the Sx, Sy, and Sz operators for arbitrary